Nevada Check Up

 P.S.
 When completed, the new home of LSSN will not only provide vital and innovative services to low-income residents throughout every year but will also – due to its Eastside location – provide emergency services to one of the most underserved areas of the Las Vegas Valley in times of crisis and trauma.
 Please keep this thought in mind as you make your “Opening New Doors” Campaign decision.

-Open Air Markets – Please visit our open-air market each 2nd Saturday of the month located at 3020 E Bonanza Rd, from 8 a.m. to 10 a.m. (while supplies last) Please bring your I.D.
+Open Air Markets – We have regularly scheduled Open Air Markets on the second and fourth Saturdays of the month at Golden Ages Adult Daycare, located at 3020 E Bonanza Rd, from 8 a.m. to 10 a.m. (while supplies last).
+Please bring your I.D!

-Birth Certificates/I.D are available every Monday except holidays from 8:00 AM to 10 AM.
+Birth Certificates/I.D.s – BC/ID services are available by appointment only.
+Appointments are made every Monday from 8:00 AM to 10:00 AM.